-Assessment activity Weighting Learning outcomes Assessment portfolio Will employ a range of elements drawn from approved methods to align with the context of the learning (delivery mode, regional specific requirement, etc.) and any particular needs of the group of ākonga.
-100% All
+Assessment portfolio 100% All Will employ a range of elements drawn from approved methods to align with the context of the learning (delivery mode, regional specific requirement, etc.) and any particular needs of the group of ākonga.

 Ākonga are required to provide sufficient evidence against all learning outcomes in order to pass the course.